Requirements for Sports

 - Don’t share towels, clothing, or any items used to wipe your face or hands.

 - If playing inside, ensure ventilation systems or fans operate properly.
 Increase circulation of outdoor air as much as possible, for example by opening windows and doors.
 Do not open windows and doors if doing so poses a safety or health risk (e.g., risk of falling or triggering asthma symptoms) to players or others using the facility.

-- If it is not possible to avoid congregating, practice physical distancing by ensuring there is at least 6 feet between participants.
+- Practice physical distancing by ensuring there is at least 6 feet between people before and after games.

 Is it okay to hold sport events such as practices, games, and competitions?

 Yes, in compliance with public health orders.